Gauri Khan

-Gauri Chhibber Khan (born 8 October 1970) is an Indian film producer and Interior designer.
-She has produced several Hindi films, including Main Hoon Na, Om Shanti Om, Ra.One, and Chennai Express, through Red Chillies Entertainment, a company she co-founded with actor Shah Rukh Khan in 2002.
+Gauri Khan (Note: According to the latter's business filings obtained from the Ministry of Corporate Affairs, her legal name is Gauri Shahrukh Khan.
+Wikipedia uses legal name for introduction.) (born 8 October 1970) is an Indian film producer and Interior designer.
+She has produced several Hindi films, including Main Hoon Na, Om Shanti Om, Ra.One, and Chennai Express, through Red Chillies Entertainment, a company she co-founded with actor-husband Shah Rukh Khan in 2001.

 In 2013, Khan launched Gauri Khan Designs, an interior design studio that has completed projects for several residential and commercial clients, including public figures.
 She opened an "Experience Centre" in Delhi in 2025 to showcase design work.
 Media reports note that her design fees for residential projects range from ₹30 lakh to over ₹5 crore.
 In 2018, Khan was included in Fortune magazine's "50 Most Powerful Women".

 Early life

 Gauri Chhibber was born in Delhi to Punjabi Hindu family of Savita and Colonel Ramesh Chandra Chibber who belong to Hoshiarpur.
 She was raised in the suburbs of Panchsheel Park, Delhi.
 She completed her schooling at Loreto Convent School, completed high school at Modern School Vasant Vihar, New Delhi, and graduated from Lady Shri Ram College with a B.A.
 (Hons.) in History.
 She also completed a six-month course in fashion design from the National Institute of Fashion Technology and learned tailoring due to her father's garment business.